 Like cable insulation, a cable insulator is also important equipment in power transmission and distributions system.
 It keeps safe our transmission and distributions line when the line is active.
 Cable insulator present between tower to tower.
 In this post, we will learn Different Types of Cable Insulators.

 What is Cable Insulators:

-Porcelain is an extensively used material & it produced by firing at very control temperature by a mixture of kaolin, feldspar and quartz.
+Porcelain is an extensively used material & it produced by firing at very control temperature by a mixture of kaolin, feldspar, and quartz.
 It is mechanically stronger than the glass.
 Porcelain surface is not affected by any a kind of dirt deposits and it is less susceptible to changes of temperature.

 Steatite is naturally occurring magnesium silicate and it usually found combined with oxides in varying proportion.
 Steatite has higher tensile and bending stress than porcelain and glass.
-It can easily be used between tension towers or when the transmission line takes very a sharp turns.
+It can easily be used between tension towers or when the transmission line takes very sharp turns.